 General standards for admission to Fuller Seminary may be found in the Admissions section of this catalog.
 To be admitted to the MA in Theology and Ministry program, applicants must have been awarded either a bachelor's of master's degree from an accredited institution before the starting date of the desired quarter of entry.
-Regular admission requires at least a 2.7 cumulative cumulative grade point average in all undergraduate work; students with a lower GPA may be considered for admission on probation.
+Regular admission requires at least a 2.7 cumulative grade point average in all undergraduate work; students with a lower GPA may be considered for admission on probation.
 Applicants without an accredited bachelor's degree must meet special requirements and will be considered for admission on probation on an individual basis.
 Students admitted on probation are subject to certain limitations during their first 48 units of course work at Fuller.

 A minimum of 48 quarter units must be earned at Fuller Seminary.
 Requests for transfer of credit for approved graduate studies done at an institution accredited by The Association of Theological Schools or a recognized regional or international accrediting agency will be evaluated on an individual basis by the Academic Advising Office.
-This may include a maximum of 48 quarter hours of graduate theological and biblical studies.
+This may include a maximum of 44 quarter hours of graduate theological and biblical studies.
 Nontheological studies are normally not considered for transfer credit.
-Course work taken in a nonreligious setting which might be considered as parallel to course work in the Fuller curriculum may be considered on an individual basis if it is appropriate to the field of concentration, approved by the School of Theology academic affairs committee, and integrated through a 4-unit directed study.
+Course work taken in a nonreligious setting which might be considered as parallel to course work in the Fuller curriculum may be considered on an individual basis if it is appropriate to the area of emphasis, approved by the School of Theology master's academic affairs committee, and integrated through a 4-unit directed study.

 An MA in Theology and Ministry program may include up to twelve courses (48 units) of distance learning coursework, including both Individualized Distance Learning (correspondence courses) and online courses.
 This may include no more than four courses (16 units) of Individualized Distance Learning (IDL) courses.
+These limits include any distance learning classes taken elsewhere and applied to the student's Fuller program as transfer credit.

-In order to ensure that a degree, when granted, represents education that is current and reasonably focused

-(not acquired a little at a time over an unreasonably long period), all credit applied to the degree must be earned within a certain period of time.
+In order to ensure that a degree, when granted, represents education that is current and reasonably focused (not acquired a little at a time over an unreasonably long period), all credit applied to the degree must be earned within a certain period of time.
 For the Master of Arts in Theology degree at Fuller, this period has been set at ten years.
 This includes all credit earned elsewhere and applied to the degree, as well as all credit earned at Fuller.